UNVR vs UNVR Pro vs UNVR G2: Which UniFi NVR Should You Buy in 2026?

 Historical footage challenges:

-• Options include keeping the old UNVR powered on for historical review, manually exporting critical footage, or accepting loss of non-archived footage
+- Options include keeping the old UNVR powered on for historical review, manually exporting important footage, or accepting loss of non-archived footage

 Migration costs:

 If your initial budget accommodates the Pro model, choosing it first saves this entire migration cost.
-Alternatively, stacking a second UNVR avoids migration entirely — your existing unit stays in place and the second unit expands capacity.
+Stacking a second UNVR is technically possible and avoids migration, but Ubiquiti discourages it due to notable feature limitations (see the Stacking vs Vantage Point section above).

 Frequently Asked Questions